bakerfugu/multicache/README.md

 # multicache
-For easy and modular customization of multiple local and remote caching with redis and caffeine for SpringBoot
+Easily setup and configure multiple local and remote caching for microservice architectures using redis and caffeine for SpringBoot

 ## How do I use it?